 - Outline interprofessional team strategies for improving care coordination and communication when dealing with diving, pulmonary barotrauma, and improve outcomes.

 Diving in open waters is popular.
 It is enjoyed by novices and professionals alike.
 Many people dive for recreation, competitive sport, commercial employment, and military training.
-Diving as a profession can be dated back to more than 5000 years, yet diving related diseases were not described until Paul Bert told about caisson disease in 1878.
+Diving as a profession can be dated back to more than 5000 years, yet diving-related diseases were not described until Paul Bert wrote about caisson disease in 1878.
 Symptoms of caisson disease were observed among bridge workers after finishing their shifts underwater and coming back to the surface.
-These symptoms included dizzy spells, difficulty breathing, sharp pain in the abdomen or joints.
-The caisson workers often experienced that they felt well while working.
-This was due to their being rested at the start of the shift as compared to being exhausted when the workday was through.
+These symptoms included dizzy spells, difficulty breathing, and sharp pain in the abdomen or joints.
+The caisson workers often said that they felt well while working.
+This was due to their being rested at the start of the shift compared to being exhausted when the workday was through.
 The workers would often have intense back pain that left them bent over, which is how caisson disease earned the nickname "the bends."

 There are 9 million divers worldwide, with three million located in the United States.
 The median age is 30 years old, and 60% are male, while 40% are female.
-Review of the Divers Alert Network fatality data shows that barotrauma is the most reported injury related to diving.
-Approximately 80% of the injuries are related to ear and sinus barotrauma; 15 % are due to pulmonary barotrauma, including arterial gas embolism with the remaining 5% of damages due to gastrointestinal, dental, mask or suit squeeze barotrauma.
-Majority of diving fatalities are due to drowning, atherosclerotic heart disease, and pulmonary barotrauma related arterial gas embolism.
+A review of the Divers Alert Network fatality data shows that barotrauma is the most reported injury related to diving.
+Approximately 80% of the injuries are related to ear and sinus barotrauma; 15% are due to pulmonary barotrauma, including arterial gas embolism.
+The remaining 5% of damage is due to gastrointestinal, dental, mask, or suit squeeze barotrauma.
+The majority of diving fatalities are due to drowning, atherosclerotic heart disease, and pulmonary barotrauma-related arterial gas embolism.
 Many have called for specialized autopsy and reporting procedures to understand the incidence of this injury better.

 History and Physical